Anuj2799/searchbar_animation/README.md

 - If user want the border around the button than it can be enable from this parameter.

 #### enableButtonShadow:
-- If user want the shadow around the button than it can be enable from this parameter.
+- Can enable or disable the shadow of the button from here if isOriginalAnimation is set to false.

 #### enableBoxShadow:
 - If user want the shadow under the search box than it can be enable from this parameter.